Timor-Leste women's national football team

 The Timor-Leste women's national football team (Seleção Timorense de Futebol Feminino) represents Timor-Leste (formerly East Timor) in international women's association football and is governed by Federação de Futebol de Timor-Leste (FFTL).

 History

-In 1985, almost no country in the world had a women's national football team.

 In 2005, the country was one of seven teams that included Brunei, Thailand, Indonesia, Timor-Leste, Malaysia, Cambodia, Laos, Vietnam, Burma and Singapore, that were expected to field a women's football team to compete at the Southeast Asian Games in Marikina in December.

 In March 2012, the team was not ranked in the world by FIFA.